Medically Supervised Detox

 Many alcohol treatment facilities offer additional types of therapy.
-You might participate in recreational therapy, including games, crafting or the development of hobbies to help develop healthy coping options.
-Exercise and physical fitness can be important to many people in recovery, so some facilities offer exercise classes or areas where you can compete with other residents in friendly sports matches (such as a basketball goal).
+Patients might participate in recreational therapy, including games, crafting, or the development of hobbies to help develop healthy coping options.
+Exercise and physical fitness can be important for many people in recovery, so some facilities offer exercise classes or areas where patients can compete with other residents in friendly activities.
 Holistic approaches may even include therapies such as massage or acupuncture.

 Education on Maintaining Sobriety

-Many treatment centers include education that can help you succeed in post-rehab recovery.
-Alcohol addiction isn’t just a bad habit you’re having a hard time kicking; it’s a chronic disease that you have to learn to deal with.
-That means you can help treat it with a variety of methods.
+Many treatment centers include education that can help people succeed in post-rehab recovery.
+Alcohol addiction isn’t just a bad habit; one has a hard time quitting; it’s a chronic disease they have to learn to deal with.
+That means treating it with a variety of methods.

-Someone living with a chronic physical illness such as severe asthma, diabetes or epilepsy has to learn about their disease process and how to control it.
-They may learn what medications to take, how to eat and exercise to reduce symptoms of their illness, and what things to avoid because they may trigger flare-ups.
+Someone living with a chronic physical illness such as severe asthma, diabetes, or epilepsy has to learn about their disease process and control it.
+They may learn what medications to take, eat, and exercise to reduce their illness symptoms and what things to avoid because they may trigger flare-ups.

-In alcohol rehab, you may learn a lot of the same things, and treatment could include nutritional guidance, information on lifestyle changes and how to manage sobriety for the long-term.
+In alcohol rehab, patients may learn many of the same things, and treatment could include nutritional guidance, information on lifestyle changes, and how to manage sobriety for the long-term.

 Preparation for Discharge and Follow-Up Treatment

-Finally, toward the end of your inpatient alcohol rehab program, you’ll begin to work with your providers to prepare for discharge.
-That includes developing a follow-up treatment plan for outpatient rehab, group or individual therapy and AA meetings.
+Finally, toward the end of a person’s inpatient rehab program, they’ll begin to work with their providers to prepare for discharge.
+That includes developing a follow-up treatment plan for outpatient rehab, group or individual therapy, and AA meetings.

-Don’t let worries about the unknown keep you from seeking help if you’re dealing with alcohol addiction.
+Worries about the unknown should not keep someone from seeking help if dealing with alcohol addiction.
 Call us today and speak to a caring counselor who can tell you more about what to expect during treatment.
-Learn more about our alcohol rehab program: https://www.beachway.com/alcohol-rehab/
+Learn more about our alcohol rehab program

-Following inpatient rehab, you may be referred to an outpatient rehab program.
+Following inpatient rehab, patients may be referred to an outpatient rehab program.
 Outpatient programs may meet daily for four to eight hours, or they may meet several times a week.
-They include a lot of the same methods that inpatient rehab does, such as individual and group therapy.
+They include many of the same inpatient rehab methods, such as individual and group therapy.
 Outpatient rehab can last for a few weeks to several months.

-Even after you’re done with a formal rehab program, you’ll likely need to seek sobriety support long-term in the form of AA meetings, group therapy or individual counseling, but these methods allow you to move on with your life as you work to live free of alcohol.
+Even after a patient completes a formal rehab program, they’ll likely need to seek sober support long-term in the form of AA meetings, group therapy, or individual counseling.
+Still, these methods allow a person to move on with their life as they work to live free of alcohol.